Must try Icelandic food

 8. Sheep’s Head

 In Iceland, there’s a dish that’s based around a sheep’s head and it literally is a brained, boiled sheep’s head, served with rutabaga and potatoes.
 Yes – it’s not everyone’s favourite, and it may be one of those ones that’s more of a dare than a delicacy in your eyes!

 Icelandic Sheep Head – delicacy or dare?

-Cured shark – or Hákarl as it is known here is fermented shark.
+Cured shark – or Hákarl as it is known here is a fermented shark.
 It is buried underground for up to 3 months and then dried for a further 5 months.
 Fresh shark meat contains a lot of urea, so this process reduces the amount of urea in the meat, but you’ll still be able to taste it.

 Fermented Shark in Iceland – are you brave enough?

 Icelanders ate puffins when times were tough and there was little choice of food.
 Now, however, it still appears on menus and is considered a delicacy.
-It is served smoked, and has quite a strong flavour, which is why some establishments will serve in relatively small quantities, and accompanied by a fruit sauce.
+It is served smoked and has quite a strong flavor, which is why some establishments will serve in relatively small quantities, and accompanied by a fruit sauce.

 Much like Puffin, this dish can present a moral challenge to visitors.
 However, for years it too was a much-needed food source for Icelanders.
 Minke whale meat is the type that you’ll find on menus here either in a steak form or kebabs.
 The best way to eat it is when it is cured and then seared.
 Icelanders who eat this, or sell it, will also be quick to point out that it is Minke whale which is not endangered.

 Whale meat – a moral challenge now but previously a much-needed food source

 How we can help you see Iceland.